 3. Spear Phishing

-Statistics indicate that out of 75% of the phishing attacks experienced in 2020, 35% of them were spear phishing attacks.
+Statistics indicate that out of 75% of the phishing attacks experienced, 35% of them were spear phishing attacks.

 Spear-phishing attacks are usually made by planting customized attacks.
 The attacker has complete information (name, email id, designation, mobile number) about the target and sends a fake email to get information regarding credentials and other data.
 The recipient here is tricked into believing that the said sender sends the mail.